 - meet Australia's reporting commitments under the United Nations Framework Convention on Climate Change (UNFCCC)

-- track progress against Australia's target under the Kyoto Protocol; and
+- track progress against Australia's emission reduction commitments; and

 - inform policy makers and the public.